 Our 2025 Goal: We will buy all of our food locally or from farms and producers that use sustainable practices, including the responsible use of antibiotics.

 Currently, 24% of Kaiser Permanente’s food spend goes to sustainable or local food.
 That is $7.4 million toward sustainable food, including $1.8 million on antibiotic-free beef and poultry.

 The need to support good nutrition has taken on added urgency with the increased understanding of the obesity epidemic in the United States and its causes.
-In addition to nutritious food, we also understand that sustainable food promotes health in several ways:
+We also understand that food that is not sustainably produced impacts health in several ways: